shashwtwt/shashwtwt/README.md

 - 👋 Hi, I’m @shashwtwt
 - 👀 I’m interested in copywriting, humour writing, philosophy, and music.
-- 🌱 I’m currently learning how to sell my Github profile as an add-on for an internship at FamPay Inc.
+- 🌱 I’m currently learning how to sell my Github profile as an add-on for an internship.
 - 💞️ I’m looking to collaborate on projects that benefit capitalism.
 - 📫 How to reach me?
 Just dial the phone number on my resume, no?
 (Please)